LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 The `hello-world` directory is now a git repository.

-If we run the `ls` command now, the repository might seem empty, however, `ls -a` will show all hidden files, which in this case includes the new hidden directory `.git`.
+If we run the `ls` command now (`ls` lists the content of the `hello-world` directory), the repository might seem empty; however, adding the `-a` flag for all files via `ls -a` will show all hidden files, which in this case includes the new hidden directory `.git`.

 Note that whenever we use git via the command line, we need to preface each command (or verb) with `git`, so that the computer knows we are trying to get git to do something, rather than some other program.